splaisan/venn-tools/README.md

 venn-tools
 ==========

-R scripts to plot Venn diagrams for 2, 3 or 4 groups **from pre-computed counts**.
+Standalone R scripts to plot Venn diagrams for 2, 3 or 4 groups **from pre-computed counts**.

 # Introduction

-This script is meant for vizalization of summary counts obtained from other CLI applications (eg intersect counts between several algorithm runs of variant lists obtained by different callers or datasets).
+These scripts are meant for vizalization of summary counts obtained from CLI applications (e.g. intersect counts between several 'algorithm-X' runs of variant lists obtained by different callers or datasets).

-Unlike other such tools, the scripts take the counts from command-line arguments to plot them in the corresponding Venn area.
-The arguments allow some level of customization like generating white, grey;, or colored backgrounds venn diagrams.
+Unlike other such tools, the scripts take the counts passed by command-line arguments to plot the numbers in the corresponding Venn areas.
+The arguments allow some level of customization like generating white, grey;, or colored backgrounds venn diagrams (run with -h for more details).

 # Requirements